My Name Is Joe (album)

-My Name Is Joe is the third studio album by American R&B singer Joe, released April 18, 2000, on Jive Records.
+My Name Is Joe is the third studio album by American R&B singer Joe, released on April 18, 2000, on Jive Records.
 Production was handled by Joe and several other record producers including Allen "Allstar" Gordon, Teddy Riley and Tim & Bob.
 Beforehand, Joe released All That I Am (1997), which was his most successful album prior to the release of My Name Is Joe.
 Upon its release, My Name Is Joe received favorable reviews from critics, with most appreciating the love feel of the album.

 The album peaked at number 2 on the US Billboard 200 and topped the US R&B/Hip-Hop Albums.
-It charted internationally as well, peaking within the top 10 in Netherlands and Canada as well as appearing in Australia, France, Sweden, and the UK.
+It charted internationally as well, peaking within the top 10 in Netherlands and Canada as well as appearing in the Australia, France, Sweden, and the UK.
 My Name Is Joe contained three singles—"I Wanna Know", "Treat Her Like a Lady", and "Stutter"—the first and last of which appeared within the top five of the US Billboard Hot 100.
 The album has been certified triple-platinum by the Recording Industry Association of America (RIAA), certified platinum by Music Canada, and certified silver by the Syndicat National de l'Édition Phonographique (SNEP).

-Reception
+Critical reception

+AllMusic editor Stephen Thomas Erlewine rated the album four out of five stars and noted that "there may not be much variety or many remarkable songs on the record [...] but that doesn't matter because this is essentially a mood record, and that mood is love.
+And it's not a bad romantic mood-setter, either, since Joe is an appealing vocalist, the production is lush without being syrupy, and the songs are all fairly strong, even if only a handful are exceptional."
+Connie Johnson, writing for Los Angeles Times, wrote: "Joe is all about old-fashioned romance, be it on the tender "I Wanna Know" or the heart-tugging "I Believe in You," on which he shares the microphone with labelmates *NSYNC.
+If it’s mood-enhancing background music you seek, Joe’s your man."

+Billboard critic Michael Paoletta noted that "with production guidance from the one-named singer himself, Tim & Bob, Teddy Riley, She'kspere, and others, Joe smoothly steers from sweet submission to love and honor [...]
+Joe plants a firmer grip on R&B's passionate romance torch."
+Matt Diehl from Entertainment Weekly found that Joe's "horny histrionics lack authentic bump or grind.
+A pleasant enough singer with a high, flowery voice, Joe comes off like Babyface meets Al B. Sure! [...]
+His come-ons might go over better if supported by something other than boilerplate pop-soul production.
+Joe’s best when his wispy vocals are contrasted."
+Meghan Haynes from Vibe felt that "although My Name Is Joe is undoubtedly a satisfying album [...] listeners will wish Joe delivered more substantial soul and less shallow, uninspired songs."